 Light spark knock at low engine speeds is not harmful to your engine.
 However, continued heavy spark knock at high speeds can cause damage and immediate service is required.
 Poor quality gasoline can cause problems such as hard starting, stalling, and hesitations.
-If you experience these symptoms, try another brand of gasoline (with the appropriate octane rating for your engine) before considering service for the vehicle.
+If you experience these symptoms, try another brand of gasoline before considering service for the vehicle.

-Over 40 automobile manufacturers around the world have issued and endorsed consistent gasoline specifications (the World Wide Fuel Charter, WWFC) which define fuel properties necessary to deliver enhanced emissions, engine performance, and durability for your vehicle.
+Over 40 auto manufacturers worldwide have issued and endorsed consistent gasoline specifications (the Worldwide Fuel Charter, WWFC) which define fuel properties necessary to deliver enhanced emissions, performance, and durability for your vehicle.
 The manufacturer recommends the use of gasolines that meet the WWFC specifications if they are available.